rust-in-blockchain/rust-in-blockchain/content/sponsoring.md

 pager: false
 ---

-About the sponsoring fund:
+RiB ocassionally accepts sponsorship from relevant companies and organizations in exchange for advertisement placement on the website, and/or prominent acknowledgement in the monthly newsletter.

-**50% of the sponsoring fund goes to the RiB community fund and the other 50% for supporting editors' work.**
+**50% of all such funds recieved go to the RiB community fund and the other 50% to the editors.**

 [Rust in Blockchain](https://rustinblockchain.org) is a developer community that focuses on Rust engineering and adoption in the blockchain industry.
-The [RiB Newsletter](/newsletters) is a monthly newsletter that publishes on the first Wednesday of each month (**Pacific time**).
+The [RiB Newsletter](/newsletters) is a monthly newsletter that publishes on the first Wednesday of each month (Pacific time).

-By sponsoring RiB, you will reach the niche community of our network.
-Your information will be shown to all our readers via our website, email and RSS subscriptions, and RiB's social media.
+By sponsoring RiB, your message will reach the niche (but important!) community of Rust blockchain experts.
+Your information will be shown to all our readers via our website, email and RSS subscriptions, as well as RiB's social media.

 ## RiB Traffic Numbers

-The average monthly numbers are:
+The average monthly numbers as of December 2020 are:
 - **49,220** impressions
 - **5,000** unique visitors

-**654** email subscribers, as of Dec 2020.
+- **654** email subscribers

-&nbsp;

 ## Packages